TimoLemburg/hm-gold/README.md

-# HarnMaster Gold
+# H&acirc;rnMaster Gold
-HarnMaster Gold module for Foundry VTT
+H&acirc;rnMaster Gold module for Foundry VTT

 This module modifies the [H&acirc;rnMaster 3](https://foundryvtt.com/packages/hm3) system for Foundry VTT to enable users to use the H&acirc;rnMaster Gold rules.
 This is a basic (and still experimental) implementation